mawdesign/lyricSanctuary/README.md

 Welcome to **lyricSanctuary**, a web-based application designed to store, manage, and retrieve lyrics with associated musical and contextual information.
 This application is built with a focus on organization and extensibility, allowing users to store details such as song titles, authors, CCLI numbers, copyright information, detailed lyric breakdowns (verses, choruses, bridges, etc.), keys, associated documents (PDFs, MusicXML), songbook references, and Bible passages.

-LyricSanctuary uses a document-oriented database (CouchDB with Mango Query Server) to provide flexible data storage and retrieval, with a Python-based web UI and API.
+**lyricSanctuary** uses a document-oriented database (CouchDB with Mango Query Server) to provide flexible data storage and retrieval, with a Python-based web UI and API.
 The application is designed to be scalable and maintainable, making it suitable for both personal use and collaborative projects.

 ## Design Patterns